 Salta is lesser known compared to other places in Argentina.
 Due to the lack of the large influx of European immigrants that occurred in the rest of the country, Salta and the rest of the north of Argentina have managed to retain a very indigenous character both in terms of looks and traditions.

 Are you curious to find out more?
-Continue reading: I will highlight the best things to do in Salta, Argentina and share information to help you plan your trip.
+Continue reading: I will highlight the best things to do in Salta, Argentina, and share information to help you plan your trip based on my personal experience there.

 Hang out in Plaza 9 de Julio

-Salta was founded in 1582 and has since then retained its colonial charm.
+Salta was founded in 1582 and has since retained its colonial charm.
 The best place to get a proper idea of the colonial past is the main square, Plaza 9 de Julio.
-It is surrounded by lovely small cafés, cobbled streets, and hosts the beautiful Cathedral – possibly the most famous landmark in town with its bring pink color.
+It is surrounded by lovely small cafés and cobbled streets and hosts the beautiful Cathedral—possibly the most famous landmark in town with its bring pink color.

-The Cathedral was built between 1856 and 1882, after the previous one was destroyed in an earthquake.
-It hosts various religious relics in a small adjacent museum, as well as the ashes of revolutionary war hero Martin Miguel de Güemes are housed, plus a small museum of religious relics.
+The Cathedral was built between 1856 and 1882 after the previous one was destroyed in an earthquake.
+It hosts various religious relics in a small adjacent museum, where the ashes of revolutionary war hero Martin Miguel de Güemes are housed, plus a small museum of religious relics.

 Visit the local museums

-The freezing conditions helped preserve the bodies of the children, to the point that things such as their hair, their clothes and even their internal organs have been preserved.
-The mummies are kept in airtight glass cases and only one at a time is shown to the public, in an effort to ensure their preservation.
+The freezing conditions helped preserve the bodies of the children to the point that things such as their hair, their clothes, and even their internal organs were preserved.
+The mummies are kept in airtight glass cases, and only one at a time is shown to the public in an effort to ensure their preservation.

 Enjoy the view from Cerro San Bernardo